SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

    Retrieves the base name of a type.

-   This function returns NULL if the type *tau* is invalid or has no base name.
+   This function returns :c:macro:`NULL` if the type *tau* is invalid or has no base name.
 Otherwise it returns the base name of *tau*.

 .. c:function:: type_t yices_get_type_by_name(const char *name)